fe-lixe/meaningful-participation/MPRA.md

 Many digital ecosystems depend upon valuable contributions from participants.
 These contributions may include creating knowledge, providing expertise, volunteering, investing resources, mentoring others, moderating communities or contributing content.

-While identity, credentials and incentives are common concepts, there has historically been no standard way to represent Meaningful Participation itself.
+While identity, credentials and incentives are common concepts, there has historically been no standard way to represent participation.
 As a result, participation histories are typically fragmented across platforms, difficult to reuse and controlled by proprietary systems.

 MPRA addresses this gap by separating the representation of participation from its interpretation.